cedx/which.hx/docs/usage/api.md

 !> The `Promise` implementation is provided by the [Tinkerbell Core](https://haxetink.github.io/tink_core) library.

 #### **JavaScript**
-The `first()` method returns a `Promise` that resolves with the first path of the executables found.
+The `first()` method returns a `Promise` that resolves with the absolute path of the first instance of an executable available on the system path.
 If the executable could not be located, the promise rejects with a `FinderException`.

 ```javascript